MULEDASTAGIRIREDDY/cmoscourse/README.md

 Construction of NMOS:
 + It is  4-terminal device
- >Source
+ + Source
- >Drain
+ + Drain
- >Ground
+ + Ground
- >Body
+ + Body
-+ It consists of P-type substrate>
++ It consists of P-type substrate,
 + It has got 2 isolatin regions on both sides.It is use to differentiarte between beside  transistors.
-+ It has 2 n+ diffusion regions at both sides in which one is SOURCE and other is DRAIN.
++ It has 2 n+(region with heavily doped n+ atoms) diffusion regions at both sides in which one is SOURCE and other is DRAIN.
 + Gate oxide is spaced between these two n+ regions and on that Poly-Si or metal gate has been placed.
 + Tthe gate terminal drives NMOS.
 + Body terminal is connected directly to P substrate and it is grounded.It is important in     finding threshold voltage the NMOS.